12 October, Paris, France

 First organised in 2008 to mark the launch of the Joint Undertaking, the Stakeholders General Assembly is an annual event aimed at informing all interested parties about the activities of the FCH JU and acquiring feedback for future planning of the programme.
-It is also a key platform for European and global stakeholders across sectors to come together to examine and assess the current position of this emerging industry, exchange ideas on next steps and make contacts.
+It is also a key platform for European and global stakeholders across sectors including research, industry and financial communities, policy makers and international partners, to come together to examine and assess the current position of this emerging industry, exchange ideas on next steps and make contacts.

 This 5th Stakeholders’ General Assembly organised this time in Paris, is of utmost importance.
 We are at the end of the current funding program, preparing for the Horizon 2020 agendas and ambitions.
 At the same time, the sector has achieved a lot in research and demonstration and the next decade is entering into larger and broader deployment plans.
 Furthermore, the energy transition agenda will require even more integration between transport and energy systems and an increased ability to manage intermittent renewable energy systems.
 Fuel cell and hydrogen technologies will be part of the solutions that facilitate the transition and will have a huge potential in reaching Europe's climate change, energy and environmental objectives and bringing about economic growth.
 International developments (Japan, Korea, US, China) show that this technology is also considered a promising tool for the future globally and these countries are preparing for broader deployment.